OntimizeWeb/docs/_pages/getting-started/adv-changes-new-module.md

 ```

-Before configure the content of the forms for this module, it is necessary to tell the Quickstart app that a new module exists
+Before configure the content of the forms for this module, it is necessary to tell the QuickStart app that a new module exists
 and configure it modifying some files:

 * **main-routing.module.ts:** Include the routes of *Employees* module.